[Keep] keepstore status.json should report runtime environment

 - GOGC env (or 100 if not set) - see https://golang.org/pkg/runtime/debug/#SetGCPercent

 - Startup and current timestamps (in nanoseconds, like the times in MemStats)

 - A list of all the operations in progress, with these fields: operation (GET/PUT/HEAD/...), hash, remote ip, how long since it was received (or timestamp received), requests state (reading request body, checking for existing copy on disk, writing to disk, etc)

 - For each integer x in 0..600, number of requests received and number of requests completed as of x seconds ago, bucketed by handler (head, get, put, index, status).

-#3 Updated by Tom Clegg over 4 years ago
+#3 Updated by Tom Clegg about 5 years ago

 Some debug information will require us to start hiding (at least some of) the status report behind an admin token, or setting up a separate http server on a different port that's firewalled off appropriately.
 For example, "URLs of all current requests" would be useful but can't be shown to non-admin clients.
 The "different port" option lets us access a bunch of debugging tools from the Go community (e.g., pprof) that are trivial to install: they just set themselves up at conventional paths using the default http server in net/http.